Frxhb/youtubedl_script/README.md

 This script is still in work, so there will be some more features in the future.

-## System requirements?
+## System requirements
+RIGHT NOW LINUX ONLY!
-Right now I tested this script with [Ubuntu 20.04.3 LTS](https://releases.ubuntu.com/20.04/) and [Debian 10](https://www.debian.org/index.de.html)
+I tested this script with [Ubuntu 20.04.3 LTS](https://releases.ubuntu.com/20.04/) , [Debian 10](https://www.debian.org/index.de.html) and [Raspberry Pi OS (32-bit)](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)

 In order to run this script, few programs are needed.
 You can see it in [PREPARATION](#Preparation).